dgkanatsios/MyHomeStatus/client/README.md

 Also, if you want this to run at boot, use [crontab](https://www.raspberrypi.org/documentation/linux/usage/cron.md).

-However, I'd recommend to run this via Docker image.
+However, I'd recommend to run this project via Docker image.
 To accomplish this, follow the instructions

 Build Docker image from your development machine
 ```bash